 Retail and Leisure Parks Contains commercial business including offices.
 Residential properties intermittently located throughout each centre.
 Most centres are well connected to and within walking distance of the Town Centre.
 Complimentary retail and leisure area to the Town Centre.
 Contains areas locally known as The Vision Retail Park, Highpoint Retail Park, Anchor Retail Park and Tees Bay Retail Park.
 Three Parks are within walking distance from the Town Centre, but dissected by the railway, the A689 and Marina Way.
 Free car parking to the West of Marina Way, large pay to park facility at the Marina.
-Residential properties and office development located within the The smallest unit is 32.15m at the Marina and the largest is Asda 11444.34m on West of Marina Way.
-Local Centres development located within the Marina area.
+The smallest unit is 32.15m2 at the Marina and the largest is Asda 11444.34m2 on West of Marina Way.
+5. Residential properties and office development located within the Marina area.
 6. Attractive area of water and waterfront at the Marina.
 7. Tees Bay is an out of town retail and leisure park with a large free car parking area, good public transport links, walking distance from Seaton train station and there a is bus service operating close by.
-1. Discrete collection of small shops such as convenience shops, along with key services such as a doctors, nursery and/or dentist.
+Local Centres Discrete collection of small shops such as convenience shops, along with key services such as a doctors, nursery and/or dentist.
 Such uses serve the day-to-day needs of the local community.
-2. Well connected to surrounding areas by foot.
-3. Some have dedicated car parking.
-4. Some have public transport provision nearby.
+Well connected to surrounding areas by foot.
+Some have dedicated car parking.
+Some have public transport provision nearby.
 The smallest is a vacant unit on Davison Drive, 28.5m2.
 The largest is Hartlepool and Wynyard Primary Care Trust 1077.93m2 on Wynyard Road.